How To Calculate Square Feet Of A House

 How to calculate square feet of a house

 First things first, let’s make sure we’re clear on the meaning of a home’s square footage.
-This is the total amount of flat space that covers a particular area.
+Square Footage is the total amount of flat space that covers a particular area.
 Surprisingly, there is no national standard used to calculate square footage of homes.
 As such, it’s easy to get this calculation wrong, and it’s important to know how to do it correctly.
 Let’s take a step-by-step look at measuring how many square feet a home is.

 square footage of house